10 Ways to Respond to Dementia Hallucinations in Seniors

 Be careful not to dismiss your older adult’s experience.

-Brushing off what they’re seeing by saying something like, “Don’t be silly, there’s nothing there,” is likely to upset them.
+Brushing off what they see by saying something like, “Don’t be silly, there’s nothing there,” will likely upset them.

 It helps to allow them to talk about what they’re seeing.
 Having you take them seriously and provide reassurance increases their feeling of safety and security.

-Focus on being kind and responding to their feelings rather than to the hallucination itself.
+Focus on being kind and responding to their feelings rather than the hallucination itself.

-Or if they’re happy, you might say, “How wonderful, I’m glad that makes you so happy.”
+If they’re happy, you might say, “How wonderful!
+I’m glad that makes you so happy.”

 Other possible responses could be, “It sounds like you're worried,” or “I know this is scary for you.”

-You don’t need to pretend that you can see or hear what they can, just be supportive and do what you can to relieve any fear or anxiety as if it was a real threat.
+You don’t need to pretend that you can see or hear what they can; just be supportive and do what you can to relieve any fear or anxiety as if it were a real threat.

 4. Check the environment and remove possible triggers